 9. I'll create a Dropbox folder for your order, and send you an invitation to join.
 When you've gathered all your photos and information, you can add them to your Dropbox folder, or send everything in an email.
 Please include your order number in the subject line.
 If you have a large order with a lot of people, it can be helpful to organize the photos into folders (one per person), so that I understand who's who.

 10. Do not send photos embedded in a Word Document, or combined into a single PDF.
 Jpegs are the best file format.

 - Do you need the whole family in one perfect photo?
 No. Separate photos for each subject are fine.
 If relative heights are important, you can explain in text.

 - Do I need to send photos as soon as I place my order?
 No. Since I won’t start working on your order until I make it through my waiting list, you can wait to send photos a little further down the line.
 Try to send them at least two weeks before your completion date so that I can still finish your order on schedule.
 This is a great option for quickly-growing kids.

 - Do you include custom eye and skin colors?
 Because my portraits have such a simplified style, I do not include eye color.
-For paper dolls, skin color will be simplified to one of three shades: white (which is uncolored off-white paper), light brown, and dark brown.
-You can see examples of each here.
+For paper dolls, skin color will be simplified to one of four shades: light (which is uncolored off-white paper), light brown, medium brown, and dark brown.
+You can see examples here.
 I’ll choose the skin tone I think fits best based on your photos, but if you have specific requests, let me know.

 - What about other details (jewelry, tattoos, etc.)?
 While I can’t draw your diamond wedding ring, I can draw a little silver line on the doll’s finger.
 Tattoos will be simplified as well, but I’ll need good photos of the tattoos to be able to recreate the overall colors and shapes.
 Certain details and accessories (like a handbag, or other item in the doll’s hand) will cost extra.
 Contact me for a quote.